Biology Major

 Class Size

-Labs capped at 20 students for more faculty interaction
+Labs are capped at 20 and taught by experienced faculty members

 On this page:

 The possibilities are limitless.
-What field of science are you passionate about?
+What are you passionate about?

 Practical Training Beyond the Classroom

-As a biology major at George Fox, you’ll be trained in the theoretical fundamentals and the practical skills of the biological and chemical sciences.
-And, in addition to classroom work, you will gain practical training through field research trips, our project-based laboratories, and research internships.
+As a biology major at George Fox, you’ll be trained in core biological concepts and practical scientific methodologies and skills.
+And, in addition to classroom work, you’ll gain practical training through field research trips, project-based laboratories, and research internships.

-Beyond that, you’ll study in a Christian college environment that recognizes God as Creator – and be challenged to use your degree not just to “get a good job,” but to be a difference maker and world changer.
+Beyond that, you’ll study in a Christian college environment that recognizes God as Creator and unifies scientific study with spiritual and ethical formation to be a difference maker and world changer.

 Program Distinctives Why Study Biology at George Fox?